Stizzy-98/Arma-Reforger-Server-with-Kubernetes-K8S/README.md

 **Docker Compose**

 Theoretically this will work in Docker however you will need to go in and combine both yamls and change all the volumes and networking to what you need them to be for a dockerized setup.
-The server that I'm running the server on has 2 CPUs in it that run at 3.0ghz and I have 256gb of RAM and the server never ran over 15% CPU usage when me and my friends were spawning everything and anything to stress test it leveling Monti with AI and mortars going to town on each other fighting.
+The server that I'm running the server on has 2 CPUs in it with 10 cores each that run at 3.0ghz and I have 256gb of RAM and the server never ran over 15% CPU usage when me and my friends were spawning everything and anything to stress test it leveling Monti with AI and mortars going to town on each other fighting.
 So you can use that for reference to gauge whether your hardware can handle running the server.

 **Useful kubectl commands**